yupwei68/terraform-provider-azurerm/examples/vm-scale-set/linux/basic/README.md

 ## Example: Basic Linux Virtual Machine Scale Set

-This example provisions a Linux Virtual Machine Scale Set (with Managed Disks) using a password for authentication.
+This example provisions a basic Linux Virtual Machine Scale Set using a password for authentication.